An iPhone may refer to any of the following:

 Versions of the iPhone

 - iPhone 3G - The iPhone 3G was the first iPhone with 3G support; it was released on June 19, 2009.

-2. A mobile handset from Linksys (a subsidiary of Cisco).
-The iPhone handset connects to a Wi-Fi network and enables users to make wireless phone calls through their home computers using Skype.
+2. Created by Linksys (a subsidiary of Cisco), the iPhone is a mobile handset that connects to a Wi-Fi network.
+It enables users to make wireless phone calls through their home computers using Skype.
 This phone enables users to use Skype anywhere in their home or office (within Wi-Fi range), similar to the traditional cordless home phone.